Arthur T. Hewitt1

 Colonel Launcelot Machell Wilson was the son of Reverend Canon Wilson.1 He married Doris Kathleen Tweedie, daughter of Arthur John Tweedie, on 7 April 1920.1 He died on 28 February 1950.1

-He gained the rank of Colonel in the service of the Royal Artillery.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1 He was invested as a Companion, Distinguished Service Order (D.S.O.).1
+He gained the rank of Colonel in the Royal Artillery.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1 He was appointed Distinguished Service Order (D.S.O.)1

 Citations